Same-sex couples updating legal status after abortion ruling

 That prospect alarms some LGBTQ couples, who worry about a return to a time when they lacked equal rights to married heterosexual couples under the law.
 Many, fearful that their marital status is in danger, are moving now to square away potential medical, parental and estate issues.

 Dawn Betts-Green and wife Anna Green didn’t waste time shoring up their legal paperwork after the decision.
-They’ve already visited a legal clinic for same-sex families to start the process of making a will.
+They’ve already visited a legal clinic for families with same-sex parents to start the process of making a will.

-“That way, if they blast us back to the Dark Ages again, we have legal protections for our relationship,” said Betts-Green, who works with an Alabama-based nonprofit that documents the history of LGBTQ people in the South.
+“That way, if they blast us back to the Dark Ages again, we have legal protections for our relationship,” Betts-Green, who works with an Alabama-based nonprofit that documents the history of LGBTQ people in the South, said.

 As a white woman married to a Black transgender man, Robbin Reed of Minneapolis feels particularly vulnerable.
 A decision undermining same-sex marriage or interracial unions would completely upend Reed’s life, which includes the couple’s 3-month-old child.

-“I have no expectation that anything about my marriage is safe,” said Reed, a legal aide.
+“I have no expectation that anything about my marriage is safe,” Reed, a legal aide said.

 Reed’s employer, Sarah Breiner of the Breiner Law Firm, is setting up seminars in both the Twin Cities and the Atlanta area to help same-sex couples navigate potential legal needs after the court’s decision.
 Breiner said helping people remain calm about the future is part of her job these days.